yuvalbloch/yuvalbloch.github.io/quickstart/content/research/senstiviy1.md

 ### What I’m Looking For

-The real world isn’t homogeneous.
-In field data, we see **variation**: some patches have ticks, others don’t.
-So I looked for parameter sets that produce:
+The real world is not homogeneous.
+Field data show **variation**—some areas have ticks, others do not—and this pattern holds across different values of _k_.
+To reflect that, I searched for parameter sets that produced:

-- **Heterogeneous landscapes** with partial occupancy
+- **Heterogeneous landscapes** with partial tick occupancy

 - **Moderate tick densities** that avoid unrealistic overpopulation

-After testing many combinations, I found that:

-- `d₀ = 4`
-- `d_c = 12`

-…produced a good balance.
-Tick populations persist **in some** areas but remain ecologically realistic—closer to observed dynamics.
+After testing many combinations, I identified one that struck a good balance.
+Tick populations persisted **in some** areas while remaining ecologically realistic, closely aligning with observed dynamics.

 ---